eMapR/TimeSync-Plus/README.md

 ## Step 9: Create Database(s) from geojson(s) (Python 2.7 required)
 - NOTE: The Databases created in this step will be written in the same location of the config text file.
-- Open a terminal or command prompt.
+- Open a terminal or command prompt that supports python version 2.7.1 .
 - Navigate to script folder in the project directory with your terminal.
 - In the terminal enter as follows:
 ```